 - Review draft and final cost certifications to ensure adequate documentation of eligible and qualified basis.

 - Review equity and loan funding requests, and prepare equity adjustment calculations as necessary.

 - Determine the achievement of break-even operations, ensure timely conversion to permanent financing, and calculate net income/(loss) projections.

-Bachelor’s degree in business management, business administration, accounting, finance, real estate.
-Or, an equivalent combination of education and comparable work experience.
+Bachelor’s degree in real estate, finance, business, city planning, or economics; or an equivalent combination of education and comparable work experience.

 Minimum five (5) years progressively responsible work experience relevant to affordable housing tax credit development, underwriting, investment modeling, finance, and/or asset management.